 · When Mr. Doom and Gloom visits Sakura’s house after her death, her mother tells him that she had instructed her to give Living With Dying to him upon her death, and the film has a brief scene where she’s about to do this during her hospital stay.

-· Mr. Doom and Gloom views himself to a boat of reeds that doesn’t fight against the current (his excuse for running along with Sakura’s antics), but this metaphor is only mentioned once toward the end of the manga.
+· Mr. Doom and Gloom views himself as a boat of reeds that doesn’t fight against the current (his excuse for running along with Sakura’s antics), but this metaphor is only mentioned once toward the end of the manga.
 It’s gone entirely from the film.

 · Going hand-in-hand with Mr. Doom and Gloom never using Sakura’s name, in the novel he never not once refers to her by either her first or her last name, even in the prose.
 It’s only ever “the girl.”

 · Mr. Doom and Gloom reads Living with Dying at the dining room table in the film, but in the book, he doesn’t get up from his place in front of Sakura’s memorial.

 · The novel shows all of the rough drafts of the goodbye letters Sakura wrote while in the hospital, complete with notes and the like.
 The film shows that they exist, but Mr. Doom and Gloom only reads the one addressed to him.
 The manga acknowledges only those written to him and Kyoko, with hers being read when he discloses the diary to her.